-Carr passing for at least two touchdowns for the 41st time in his career, which would be ninth-most in NFL history through a player's first six seasons.
-Carr ranks first in franchise history with 40 such games and first through a player's first six seasons.
-Carr's 40 such games also are tied for ninth-most in NFL history through a player's first six seasons.
+Carr passing for at least two touchdowns for the 42nd time in his career, which would be tied with Tom Brady for eighth-most in NFL history through a player's first six seasons.
+Carr ranks first in franchise history with 41 such games and first through a player's first six seasons.
+Carr's 41 such games are ninth-most in NFL history through a player's first six seasons.